 Most adoption professionals concur that parents who adopt a child from a culture, race or ethic background that doesn't match theirs should work to make the child's birth culture a part of their new family life.
 This can mean joining multi-cultural support groups, attending religious services, incorporating food and festivals into family life, taking lessons in the child's birth language, or enrolling the child in a school with children from various backgrounds.
 You may want to decorate your home with images reflecting your child's race or culture.
 This is important for the child's self-image and the parents' education as they try to become the best parents they can be.
 On the other hand, parents must be sensitive not to make the child's birth culture or race a point of difference in the family.
 In a sense, when the Italian-American family adopts a Ukrainian boy, the whole family becomes Italian-Ukrainian-American.

 Prospective adoptive parents should explore their attitudes toward people of different races, ethnicities and cultures.
 You should talk with your adoption attorney to discover whether adopting a child with such differences is right for you.

 Adoption can be a real blessing for a family, but it can also come with its own set of challenges.
-This is also true when a family is adopting a child from a different background, culture or even country than their own.
+This is particularly true when a family is adopting a child from a different background, culture, or even country than their own.
 While it can be a source of strength for a family and a community, there are times where it may also require greater understanding and perspective.
-There are adoption professionals who can help adoptive parents in this situation, but regardless of the child you are adoption, you should always rely on the advice and assistance of a family law attorney to help you through the adoption process.
-Reach out to one today for a free initial evaluation of your adoption questions.
+This is why it's a good idea to consult with a family law attorney.